 PROFILE OF THE FIRM2

-Offices 2 (Athens and Thessaloniki, Hellenic

-Republic)
+Offices 1 (Stockholm, Kingdom of Sweden)

-Ownership structure Corporation
+Ownership structure Limited liability company

-Partners / professional staff3 9 / 322
+Partners / professional staff3 - / -

-Issuer audit clients 10
+Issuer audit clients 1

-Other issuer audits in which the Firm 4
+Other issuer audits in which the Firm 8

 plays a role4

-Lead partners on issuer audit work5 6
+Lead partners on issuer audit work5 8

 The information presented here is as understood by the inspection team, generally as of the outset of the inspection, based on the Firm's self-reporting and the inspection team's review of certain information.
 Additional information, including additional detail on audit reports issued by the Firm, is available in the Firm's filings with the Board, available at http://pcaobus.org/Registration/rasr/Pages/RASR_Search.aspx.

-The number of partners and professional staff is provided here as an indication of the size of the Firm, and does not necessarily represent the number of the Firm's professionals who participate in audits of issuers.
-The number of partners cited above represents the number of individuals with an ownership interest in the Firm.
+The Firm is wholly owned by PricewaterhouseCoopers i Sverige AB, which has approximately 234 partners, who by arrangement with the Firm, may provide professional services on behalf of the Firm.
+The Firm does not employ personnel who provide professional services, but rather uses approximately 3,800 professional staff, who are employed by the Firm's affiliates, to provide professional services on behalf of the Firm.
+The number of partners and professional staff is provided here as an indication of the size of the Firm, and does not necessarily represent the number of the Firm's professionals who participate in audits of issuers or are "associated persons" (as defined in the Act) of the Firm.

 The number of other issuer audits encompasses audit work performed by the Firm in engagements for which the Firm was not the principal auditor, including audits, if any, in which the Firm plays a substantial role as defined in PCAOB Rule 1001(p)(ii).

-The number of lead partners on issuer audit work represents the total number of Firm personnel (not necessarily limited to personnel with an ownership interest) who had primary responsibility for an issuer audit (as defined in AS 1201, Supervision of the Audit Engagement) or for the Firm's role in an issuer audit during the twelve-month period preceding the outset of the inspection.
+The number of lead partners on issuer audit work represents the total number of Firm personnel (not necessarily limited to personnel with an ownership